lll6924/lll6924.github.io/_pages/about.md

   - /about.html
 ---

 I am a third year (finished) MS/PhD student in Computer Science at University of Massachusetts Amherst, working with Professor [Daniel Sheldon](https://people.cs.umass.edu/~sheldon/index.html).
 Previously I received my B.Eng. in Computer Science from Tsinghua University in Beijing, where I worked with Professors [Dan Pei](https://netman.aiops.org/~peidan/) and Jiaxing Song.
-I am actively looking for 2024 summer internship positions.
+I am actively looking for 2024 summer internship opportunities.
 Please reach out to me if you think I am a fit to your position!

 Research Preferences
 ======